© 2022 R-Tools Technology Inc.

 or right-click the object and select Set Runtime Image on the context menu.

-Select Plain or VMDK image file in the Image type field, specify the file name and path for the image and sector map files, and click the OK button.
-Don't select the VMDK image file unless you can disable writing to the drive.
+Select Plain or another image type in the Image type field, specify the file name and path for the image and sector map files, and click the OK button.
+Don't select the VMDK image file unless you can disable writing to the drive later.
 Cloning to a physical drive is not recommended because Windows can write some data to the drive corrupting the imaged data when the image has been completed and runtime imaging is over.

 Plain image file requires immediate allocation of disk space equal to the object size, whereas VMDK image file is growing gradually upon imaging progress.